 Every day hundreds of people apply to work as a search engine evaluator with the above evaluator companies.

-Hence this tough test is conducted to trim down the applicants and select the best ones.
+Hence this tough test is conducted to trim down the applicants and select the best ones that get through.

 When is this test conducted?

-From my experience of 3+ years in this industry, I can confidently say that this test is conducted almost all the year round.
+From my experience of 4+ years working in this industry, I can confidently say that this test is conducted almost all year-round.

 I am not saying that it is conducted every other month.
 But I am willing to bet that it is conducted at least 3 – 4 times a year.